Start Date

 Hospital/Health Care

-This is an exciting opportunity to be part of a newly developing service utilising your skills and judgment in a multi-disciplinary team to provide an urgent community response to community patients, to avoid hospital admission.
-The UCR team work together to support colleagues across the system, working with other urgent care providers, working as part of the wider NEAT admission avoidance pathway.
+This is an exciting opportunity to be part of a team in North Norfolk utilising your skills and judgment in a multi-disciplinary team to provide an urgent community response to community patients, to avoid hospital admission.
+The UCR team work together to support colleagues across the system, working with other urgent care providers, working as part of the wider Rapid admission avoidance pathway.
 If you like working in a fast paced environment in an unplanned situation and have community or emergency care experience, this would be a great opportunity for development.

 This is a 7 day a week service and some weekend working will be expected.
 Hours of service delivery are, 8 am - 8 pm, 365 days per year.